Jennifer Shields, PhD

 Department of Food, Bioprocessing, and Nutrition Sciences

 North Carolina State University

-Jennifer Shields is a postdoctoral research scholar in the Food, Bioprocessing, and Nutrition Sciences department at North Carolina State University.
+Jennifer Shields was a postdoctoral research scholar in the Food, Bioprocessing, and Nutrition Sciences department at North Carolina State University, before moving on to a career at Procter & Gamble.
 Her background is in environmental microbiology, with research focusing on the development and improvement of molecular methods to detect and quantify viral pathogens and microbial source-tracking microorganisms in surface waters.
 Shields received her doctoral degree from the School of Environmental Sciences and Engineering at The University of North Carolina at Chapel Hill.
 She also holds a Master’s degree in Environmental Health Science from the University of Georgia.
 Shields is a member of the American Society for Microbiology, the American Public Health Association, and Graduate Women in Sciences, for which she serves as the Vice President of the local chapter.

-Her current work in the laboratory of Dr. Lee-Ann Jaykus includes managing two projects for identifying sources of human and animal fecal contamination, and associated pathogens, in food production.
-The first project focuses on incorporating and adapting microbial source-tracking techniques developed in the water quality sector for tracing the source of contaminants on fresh fruits and vegetables.
-The second project centers on the detection of norovirus in raw molluscan shellfish from the U.S. Gulf of Mexico.
+Her work in the laboratory of Dr. Lee-Ann Jaykus included managing two projects for identifying sources of human and animal fecal contamination, and associated pathogens, in food production.
+The first project focused on incorporating and adapting microbial source-tracking techniques developed in the water quality sector for tracing the source of contaminants on fresh fruits and vegetables.
+The second project centered on the detection of norovirus in raw molluscan shellfish from the U.S. Gulf of Mexico.